 a.
 Customer must notify Finalsite in writing of any failure to meet the Availability Service Level and request a Service Level Credit, if appropriate.

 b.
 In the event Finalsite fails to meet the Availability Service Level Commitment more than three (3) times in any rolling twelve (12) month period, upon the written request of Customer, Finalsite will extend five (5) days of hosting service to the Customer at no additional charge (the “Service Credits”).
-Such Service Credits will be allocated to the Customer annually on the anniversary date of the applicable Order for the Web Services.
+Such Service Credits will be allocated to the Customer annually on the anniversary date of the applicable Order for the SaaS Services.

 c.
 The Service Credits described above shall be the sole and exclusive remedy for Finalsite’s failure to meet the Availability Service Level Commitment.